 Taking the ATV out of storage and correctly preparing it will ensure many miles and hours of trouble-free riding.
-Use the following procedure to prepare the ATV:
+We recommend the following procedure to prepare the ATV.

 - 1. Clean the ATV thoroughly. - 2.
 Clean the engine.
 Remove the cloth from the exhaust system. - 3.
 Check all control wires and cables for signs of wear or fraying.
 Replace if necessary. - 4.
-Change the engine oil. - 5.
-Check the coolant level and add properly mixed coolant as necessary. - Charge the battery; then install.
+Change the engine/transmission oil and filter. - 5.
+Check the coolant level and add properly mixed coolant as necessary. - 6.
+Charge the battery; then install.
 Connect the battery cables making sure to connect the positive cable first.